openshift-knative/serverless-operator/docs/sops/serverless-controller-knative-up.md

     enabled: false
 ```

-In this case, Istio is used as the Knative Serving Ingress.
+In this case, Istio (or Red Hat OpenShift OpenShift Service Mesh) is used as the Knative Serving Ingress.

 ## Steps